IBM/ibm-block-csi-operator/README.md

 ## Upgrading

-We do not support upgrading, you should uninstall it and install it again.
+In order to upgrade the CSI operator and driver from a previous version, uninstall the existing driver and then install the newer version.

 ## Uninstalling